AndrewLim1990/AndrewLim1990.github.io/_posts/2017-06-11-using-real-movie-data-from-amazon.md

-In this blog post, I will be explore the use of a collaborative filtering algorithm on a real movie dataset.
+In this blog post, I will explore the use of a collaborative filtering algorithm on a real movie dataset.

 ### Problem Description: